SyncfusionExamples/how-to-change-row-background-based-on-RowState-when-underlying-source-is-DataTable-in-wpf-datagrid/README.md

-# How to change row background based on RowState when underlying source is DataTable in wpf datagrid?
+# How to change row background based on RowState when underlying source is DataTable in WPF DataGrid (SfDataGrid)?

 This example illustrates how to change row background based on RowState when underlying source is DataTable in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).